Resonating-valence-bond superconductor from small Fermi surface in twisted bilayer graphene

-Recently, the relevance of Mott physics and the formation of local moments in TBG has been increasingly recognized.
-On the experimental side, entropy measurements provide evidence for local moments, indicating Mott localization \cite{rozen2021entropic,saito2021isospin}.
-On the theory side, local moments formation and Mott physics were studied using lattice models such as the topological heavy fermion model (THFM) \cite{Song2022THFM,Calugaru2023THFM,Yu2023THFM,Hu2023THFM,Vafek2024THFM,Zhou2024THFM,Hu2023THFM2,Chou2023THFM,Wang2024THFM,Lau2023THFM,Rai2024THFM,Youn2024DMFT} and non-local lattice models \cite{Ledwith2024}.
+Recently, the relevance of Mott physics and the formation of local moments\cite{rozen2021entropic,saito2021isospin} in TBG have been increasingly recognized.
+Mott physics were studied using lattice models such as the topological heavy fermion model (THFM) \cite{Song2022THFM,Calugaru2023THFM,Yu2023THFM,Hu2023THFM,Vafek2024THFM,Zhou2024THFM,Hu2023THFM2,Chou2023THFM,Wang2024THFM,Lau2023THFM,Rai2024THFM,Youn2024DMFT} and model with non-local Wannier orbital \cite{Ledwith2024}.
 Alternatively, Mott physics can be understood using the ancilla framework \cite{zhao_tbg_2025} proposed by one of us \cite{Zhang2020}.
 Within this framework, it was demonstrated that a symmetric Mott state is possible at $\nu=-2$.
-Upon hole doping, the quasi-particles are still mainly from the $f$ orbital instead of the $c$ orbital\cite{zhao_tbg_2025,zhao_mixed_2025,ledwith2025exotic}.
+Upon hole doping, the quasi-particles are still mainly from the $f$ orbital instead of the $c$ orbital in THFM\cite{zhao_tbg_2025,zhao_mixed_2025,ledwith2025exotic}.
 Specifically, at filling $\nu=-2-x$, this approach predicts a symmetric pseudogap metal with small hole pockets.